Recreation & Leisure Committee

 Recreation Ground and Open Spaces

-Litter Control on Open Areas Owned by the Town Council
+Supply and maintenance of seats and bins, and Litter Control on Open Areas owned by the Town Council.

 Trustees for Towcester Community Centre